ml-archive/kotlin-template/docs/HOWWEWORK.md

 ```

 ### Unit-test coverage
-Enterprise level project are required to have **80% code-coverage** with the most important piece being application's **business logic** (100% coverage) and Presentation/UI layers.
-Android uses `JaCoCo` gradle plugin to generate coverage reports for all the modules and ties them all together.
+Enterprise level projects  are required to have **80% code-coverage** with the most important piece being application's **business logic** (100% coverage) and Presentation/UI layers.
+Android projects use `JaCoCo` gradle plugin to generate coverage information for all the modules and ties it all together into one coverage report.
 If there are some files you wish to exclude from coverage-report (Dagger files for example) you can update `jacoco.gradle` to with additional files like so:
 ```groovy
 def toExclude = ['**/R.class',
                  '**/R$*.class',